 Lighting the Way: A new method to detect light in the brain sets the stage for next-gen optical brain devices.

 Researchers from the Italian Institute of Technology (IIT) and the University of Salento, both in Lecce, Italy, and Harvard Medical School in Boston have developed a new light-based method to capture and pinpoint the epicenter of neural activity in the brain.
-The study published on Nature Methods.
+The study was published on Nature Methods.

 The team used an optical fiber in the shape of a narrow cone with a tip so thin and so precise that it is capable of capturing light from single neurons along regions as long as 2 millimeters (0.07 inches).